No products in the cart.

 The other concern is root rot from overwatering or using the incorrect soil mix.
 While it is an easy-going plant, you may also spot the following problems:

 Yes, your poor cactus looks like it will fall apart at any moment.
 The leading cause is stress from over or underwatering.
-The best is to keep an eye on the soil spring cacti grow.
+The best is to keep an eye on the soil where spring cacti grow.

 Your Plant Looks Wilted